Huxley, Iowa

 Huxley is a city in Story County, Iowa, United States.
 The population was 4,244 at the time of the 2020 census.
 It is part of the Ames, Iowa Metropolitan Statistical Area, which is a part of the larger Ames-Boone, Iowa Combined Statistical Area.

 History

 Huxley was incorporated on August 27, 1902.
+It was named after Thomas Henry Huxley, a British biologist.
+It is known for its city wide kickball tournament on July 10th every year.